 Looking back, maybe it is also because I didn’t know anything else what was better, how I needed to heal.
 I had guidance, and the best I could attain, perhaps sometime the right information and approach known later on.
 I learnt more through the experience of it all… by the end, I realized how important it is for us dancers to look after our body as it is our instrument for our career.
 Feet are our tools.
 In learning this, I was able to stay strong while having to ask for permission as a brand new member with the company in Cape Town, to stop half way through the season.
 I had to take it easy, even though I was stepping in for another role, which accounted for a possibility to stay onwards with the company.
 I feel I gained more emotional strength, became smarter with my choices, thus learning the importance of setting realistic goals.

-*One article I read ‘ now is not forever’ helped set this frame of mind where
+*One article I read ‘ now is not forever’ helped set this frame

 *“The opportunity to get it right in the build-up phase is advantageous than getting it wrong when it matters!”